 Call The Smile Center today to find out more about our restorative dentistry services: 843-491-5353.
 Our office is conveniently located at 4539 Hwy.
 17 Bypass S. – next to Murrells Inlet Presbyterian Church.
 Don’t forget to ask about saving on your care with our in-house membership plan.

-Our team will use a tool called DIAGNOdent to find cavities in their earliest stages.
+Our team uses digital imaging and handheld technology called DIAGNOdent to find cavities in their earliest stages.
 Then we will clean out the decay and use sturdy tooth-colored fillings to repair the damage.
-In some cases we may even be able to use air abrasion technology to remove the decay without the need for anesthesia.
+In some cases, we may even be able to use air abrasion technology to remove the decay without anesthesia.

-We’ll Design a Custom Restorative Dentistry Plan For You
+Protect Your Oral Health With a Custom Restorative Dentistry Plan

 As with any of our dental services, we’ll take your smile goals, your lifestyle, and your budget into account when we create a plan to restore your teeth.
 We’ll make sure you have all the information you need to make the right choice, and we’ll never push a solution on you.